SAML Explained: How It Works & Its Benefits

 Service provider (SP)

-The attribution assertion passes SAML attributes from the identity provider to the service provider.
+The attribution assertion passes SAML attributes from the Identity Provider to the Service Provider.
 These attributes include (but are not limited to) which department the user belongs to, whether the user is part of a “VIP” group, and basic contact information.

-How SAML authentication works
+How does SAML work?

 Let’s consider the following example to walk through how SAML works:

 The user is trying to access SpaceBNB, an application meant for renting spots on other planets (why not?).
-SpaceBNB is the service provider.
+SpaceBNB is the Service Provider.

 The user’s employer uses Authsome to manage user authentication.
-Authsome is the identity provider.
+Authsome is the Identity Provider.

 Here is how authentication would look in this case:

 Step 1: The user tries to log in to SpaceBNB from their web browser.